Funding pathways

 REPI is the Department of War's flagship encroachment-mitigation program (10 U.S.C. § 2684a).
 It funds easements, land acquisitions, and conservation partnerships in lands adjacent to military installations to protect mission capabilities — preserving working farms, ranches, forests, and wildlife habitat that buffer the base from incompatible development.

-REPI funds **50–80% of project costs** depending on agreement structure.
-The annual proposal cycle opens **April** and closes **September**; the partner-driven REPI Challenge runs pre-proposals in **July** with full proposals in **September**.
+REPI funds 50–80% of project costs depending on agreement structure.
+The annual proposal cycle opens in April and closes in September; the partner-driven REPI Challenge runs pre-proposals in July with full proposals in September.
 Funds flow the following fiscal year, typically Q1–Q2.

 FY26 budget